tooky/tooky.co.uk/source/drafts/the-cucumber-test-trap.html.markdown

 It's easy to just add some more code to make those scenarios pass.

 Instead we need to keep [focusing on the conversations][lizk01].
-Find the scenarios that matter, that are important document, that are worth automating and push everything else down into lower level, isolated tests.
+Find the scenarios that matter, that are important to document, that are worth automating and push everything else down into lower level, isolated tests.

 Define contracts between layers, and test those exhaustively.
 Allow the design